-- New trails: Twisted Sister, the Adaptive Trails
+- New trails: Twisted Sister, as well as Golden’s first Adaptive Trails (Arm Pumper, Lippy Punk, the Kids are Back)

 - Trail crew continues maintenance on all networks